coachmarrero/ITSE-1392-Alpha/README.md

 # ITSE-1392-Alpha
-This is repository ALPHA for testing purposes
+This is the repository ALPHA for testing purposes